-We had cash and cash equivalents of \$302.9 million as of May 31, 2023.
+We had cash and cash equivalents of \$292.2 million as of August 31, 2023.
 Our cash equivalents are comprised of money market accounts held at banks.
+Management believes the Company's cash and cash equivalents, plus customer revenues and advances and available borrowings under its debt facility, are sufficient to fund its operations through at least the next 12 months from the issuance of these condensed consolidated financial statements.